Combatd/Art_Share_API/README.md

 Voila!
 A running Rails app with what will become a very familiar index page.

 ## First Request
-Postman should already be installed, but if not, go ahead and install it.

 Now let's try to get a list of all our users - our users index.
 This means we need to make a request that matches the HTTP verb and URI pattern that routes to 'UsersController#index'.